 Hence, we create personalized echo chambers.
 Over time, however, we confuse our fantasy worlds for reality—a simulacra that transitions into a hyperreality; being “more real than real.”
 The confusion is brought about by our own subconscious desire for our controlled, online worlds to represent the physical worlds in which we reside.
 Why?
 Because we all seek to view ourselves and the groups with whom we associate positively (i.e. positive distinctiveness).

 So, is embracing our echo chamber hyperreality all that bad?

 The Problem With Echo Chambers.
 Echo chambers restrict our access to information that we don’t want to receive.
 There are all sorts of reasons for why we may want to filter out certain information.
 Not all of these reasons, however, are necessarily good; though, we’d likely prefer that to be the case.
 In many situations, we’re likely embracing an intentional ignorance.

-One way for us to maintain positive distinctiveness for our ingroups (i.e. “to perceive the groups with whom we associate positively”) is to engage in outgroup bias (i.e. “to treat those who we don’t associate to be part of our crowd negatively”).
+One way for us to maintain positive distinctiveness for our ingroups (i.e. “to perceive the groups with whom we associate positively”) is to engage in outgroup bias (i.e. “to treat those with whom we don’t associate to be part of our crowd negatively”).
 Some may ask: Well, if we treat such groups negatively, wouldn’t it just be better if we avoided them?
 While that would seem a reasonable conclusion, it’s not the right one.

 When we distance ourselves from those we perceive to be different than us, we begin to lose sight of their humanity.
 They become a conceptual abstraction rather than a person.
 Consider this: If we rarely interact with individuals from our self-perceived outgroups, we may exhibit a more intensely-focused, negative bias towards them when interactions do occur.